 Pratt Institute currently has a Memorandum of Understanding (MOU) with the NYPD, as required by New York State, FDNY, and the Office of Emergency Management (NYCEM).
-As a benefit of our membership in the NYCEM Partners in Preparedness program, Pratt regularly receives critical citywide information regarding emergency activities, crime alerts, traffic, and weather-related emergency or information that has the potential to impact our campus.
-Public Safety team members work to continuously evaluate the Institute's emergency and business continuity plans to ensure they reflect best practices and procedures.
+The (MOU) addresses the investigations of criminal incidents.
+As a benefit of our membership in the NYCEM Partners in Preparedness program, Pratt regularly receives critical citywide information regarding emergency activities, crime alerts, traffic, and weather-related emergency information that has the potential to impact our campus.
+Pratt Public Safety team members work to continuously evaluate the Institute's emergency and business continuity plans to ensure they reflect best practices and procedures.